The date for this event has been changed to Friday, August 14.

 Ongoing clinical practice often contributes to a kind of ethical “drift.”
 In addition, the internet, social media, and other technological changes have offered new ethical challenges for mental health clinicians.

-CEU Eligibility: 6 CEU Core Ethics hours applied for LPCs, LCSWs, and LMFTs.
+CEU Eligibility: 6 CEU Core Ethics hours approved for LPCs and LMFTs; 6 Core hours approved for LCSWs.
 To register early for best pricing, click here.

 About the Course